Turysaz/enoch/README.md

 Run `make`.
 This will build and execute the unit tests as well.

-To build shaftoe only, run `make shaftoe`.
+To build enoch only, run `make enoch`.